 Frost can cause damage.
 As it melts, it transfers moisture to whatever is next to it.
 If that’s a wooden window, it can discolor varnish and crack paint or even damage the wood.
 Frost can also melt off single-paned windows and seep down into a wall.
 If moisture is not handled swiftly and completely, mold can begin to grow.

-So, how can you prevent frost?
+So, how can you prevent frost on windows?

 - Weatherize your windows when it gets colder.
 Make sure storm windows are installed properly and caulk any gaps in the seals.

 - Run a dehumidifier.
 If you can keep the inside air drier, frost will be less likely to form.